ilonahetsevich/spotify-wrapped-part1-python/README.md

 - <b>Setting Up Spotify Developer Access</b>
 <p>To go further, I needed to connect to Spotify's API to access the genre data which was not available in the json files provided.
-I headed over to the Spotify Developers Page to create a developer account and enerate a Client ID and Client Secret for API authentication.</p>
+I headed over to the Spotify Developers Page to create a developer account and generate a Client ID and Client Secret for API authentication.</p>

 <img src="/images/spotify_for_developers.png" height="80%" width="80%" alt="Spotify for developers account"/>
 <br />